Korean War: Stalemate (July 1951 – July 1953)

 For the rest of the war, the UN and the PVA/KPA fought but exchanged little territory.
 Large-scale bombing of North Korea continued, and protracted armistice negotiations began on 10 July 1951 at Kaesong in the North.
 On the Chinese side, Zhou directed peace talks, and Li Kenong and Qiao Guanghua headed the negotiation team.
 Combat continued; the goal of the UN forces was to recapture all of South Korea and avoid losing territory.
 The PVA and the KPA attempted similar operations and later effected military and psychological operations to test the UN Command's resolve to continue the war.

 The sides constantly traded artillery fire along the front, with American-led forces possessing a large firepower advantage over Chinese-led forces.
 In the last three months of 1952 the UN fired 3,553,518 field gun shells and 2,569,941 mortar shells, while the communists fired 377,782 field gun shells and 672,194 mortar shells: a 5.8:1 ratio.
 The communist insurgency, reinvigorated by North Korean support and scattered bands of KPA stragglers, resurged in the south.

 In the autumn of 1951, Van Fleet ordered Major General Paik Sun-yup to break the back of guerrilla activity.
 The UN's limited offensive (31 August – 12 November) to shorten and straighten sections of the lines, acquire better defensive terrain, and deny the enemy key vantage points, saw heavy fighting by UN forces, with I Corps and X Corps making limited tactical advances against PVA and KPA forces.
 The campaign resulted in approximately 60,000 casualties, including 22,000 Americans.
-The intense battles at Bloody Ridge, the Punchbowl and Heartbreak Ridge underscored the challenges of penetrating the Chinese "active defense."
-Despite PVA/KPA losses of 100,000–150,000 troops, these were not crippling, and the PVA forces remained resolute.
-By November, the UNC abandoned major offensive operations, and the PVA launched counterattacks with some success.
+The intense battles at Bloody Ridge, the Punchbowl, and Heartbreak Ridge underscored the challenges of penetrating the Chinese "active defense".
+Despite PVA/KPA losses of 100,000 to 150,000 troops, these were not crippling, and the PVA forces remained resolute.
+By November, the UN Command abandoned major offensive operations, and the PVA launched counterattacks with some success.
 From December 1951 to March 1952, ROK security forces claimed to have killed 11,090 partisans and sympathizers and captured 9,916 more.

 PVA troops suffered from deficient military equipment, logistical problems, overextended communication and supply lines, and the constant threat of UN bombers.
 These factors led to a rate of Chinese casualties far greater than the casualties suffered by UN troops.
 The situation became so serious that in November 1951 Zhou called a conference in Shenyang to discuss the PVA's logistical problems.
 It was decided to accelerate the construction of railways and airfields, to increase the trucks available to the army, and to improve air defense by any means possible.
 These commitments did little to address the problems.